Philip Krein Krein

 Ph.D.
 Electrical Engineering University of Illinois 1982

 Philip T. Krein received the B.S. degree in electrical engineering and the A.B. degree in economics and business from Lafayette College, Easton, Pennsylvania, and the M.S. and Ph.D. degrees in electrical engineering from the University of Illinois, Urbana.
 He was an engineer with Tektronix in Beaverton, Oregon, then returned to the University of Illinois at Urbana-Champaign.
 At present, he holds the Grainger Endowed Director’s Chair in Electric Machinery and Electromechanics as Professor and Director of the Grainger Center for Electric Machinery and Electromechanics.
 His research interests address all aspects of power electronics, machines, drives, and electrical energy, with emphasis on nonlinear control approaches.
 He published an undergraduate textbook, Elements of Power Electronics (Oxford University Press, 1998).
 In 2001, he helped initiate the International Future Energy Challenge, a major student competition involving fuel cell power conversion and energy efficiency.
-He holds twenty-three U.S. patents with additional patents pending.
+He holds twenty-seven U.S. patents with additional patents pending.

 For more information